Hannah-Dobbs/OBDS_Winter_2025/README.md

 # OBDS_Winter_2025
-Genomics on the Linux Command Line Courses
+Genomics on the Linux Command Line Course
+This line was added on github
+Author: Hannah